-Studies also show that yoga can help reduce stress, which can affect fertility.
+Studies also show that this exercise form can help reduce stress, which can affect fertility.
 New research presented at the American Society for Reproductive Medicine’s Scientific Congress in San Antonio this fall found that infertility patients who do yoga saw reduced stress levels and higher pregnancy rates.

 In another study, a team in Chicago presented preliminary results of an ongoing research project on the value of yoga for infertile patients.
 They reported enrolling 26 patients into online or in person yoga training, with preliminary findings showing a significant reduction in anxiety scores from patients in both the in-person and online arms of the trial.

-“We know infertility patients suffer from very high stress levels.
-These studies show that yoga represents a promising therapy for reducing patient stress during infertility treatment and even potentially improve outcome of such treatment,” said Richard J. Paulson, MD, President of the ASRM.
+Infertility patients often suffer from very high stress levels.
+Yoga represents a promising therapy for reducing patient stress during infertility treatment and even potentially improve outcome of such treatment.